-For 35 years, violinist Anne-Sophie Mutter has sustained a career of exceptional musicianship with an unwavering commitment to the future of classical music.
+For more than 35 years, violinist Anne-Sophie Mutter has sustained a career of exceptional musicianship with an unwavering commitment to the future of classical music.
 Since her international debut at the Lucerne Festival in 1976, followed by a solo appearance with Herbert von Karajan at the Salzburg Whitsun Concerts, Ms. Mutter has appeared in all the major concert halls of Europe, North and South America and Asia.
 In addition to performing and recording the established masterpieces of the violin repertoire, Ms. Mutter is an avid champion of 20th- and 21st-century violin repertoire in both orchestral and chamber music settings.
 Cited by The Chicago Tribune for doing more than “any living violinist to enrich the late 20th-Century violin repertory,” Ms. Mutter has had new works composed for her by Sebastian Currier, Henri Dutilleux, Sofia Gubaidulina, Witold Lutoslawski, Norbert Moret, Krzysztof Penderecki, Sir André Previn and Wolfgang Rihm.
 She also devotes her time to numerous charity projects and supports the development of young, exceptionally talented musicians.

 The year 2013 with concerts in Asia, Europe and North America stands for the violinist's musical versatility and her unparalleled distinction in the world of classical music.

 On the occasion of Witold Lutoslawski's 100th birthday, Anne-Sophie Mutter will honour the Polish composer and conductor with worldwide performances of his works for the violin: right at the beginning of the year she will play the "Partita" which is dedicated to her as well as "Chain II" at the Grand Birthday Concert in Warsaw.
 The conductor: Antoni Witt who directs the Warsaw Philharmonic Orchestra.